MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 AllowEmbedDomains
 ```

-The portal can play external website's content as an inline lesson from different domains.
+The portal can play external website content as an inline lesson from different domains.

 By default, it remains empty.
 You can add domain names into the **Value** field to allow embedding (For Example: dailymotion.com).